Polio: Advice for travellers

 - Zimbabwe

-Countries with local transmission of cVDPV2 may encourage travellers visiting for longer than 4 weeks to receive a dose of polio vaccine 1 to 12 months before they leave.
+Countries with local transmission of cVDPV2 may encourage travellers visiting for longer than 4 weeks to receive a dose of polio vaccine 1 to 12 months before they leave and return to Canada or travel on to another international destination.

 The Global Polio Eradication Initiative provides an interactive map of countries with confirmed cases of polio.